NRLMMD-GEOIPS/.github/.github/pull_request_template.md

 ---

-## 📸 Output (optional)
+## 📸 Output

-Share output demonstrating the functionality:
+### 🧪 SDemonstrate new test scripts operate as expected
-- Command line outputs or imagery outputs.
+- Command line outputs or imagery outputs demonstrating passed tests.
-- For imagery, include clean examples with minimal formatting (no extra YAML metadata!).
+- For imagery outputs commited to the repository, include clean imagery using very small test sectors with minimal formatting (no extra YAML metadata, or extra image annotations!).
 - If you've added new image products, remember to create tests in:
   - `<repo>/tests/scripts/<testname>.sh`
   - And update `<repo>/tests/integration/integration_tests.py`

+### 🖼️ Pretty imagery demonstrating functionality

+- You can drop "pretty" imagery outputs directly in this section - these are for reference only, and can be used to share the beauty of your updates with others!
+Imagery you drop directly in the PR can have any formatting you wish - the prettier the better.

+### 🧙🔎 Image difference files

+Sometimes matplotlib or numpy will cause very minor differences in image outputs, causing an updated image with no visible change within the github files changed tab
+In these cases, it can sometimes be useful to drop the image diff output from the geoips run directly in this section (lives in tests/outputs/[folder]/diff_*)
+These image diff outputs are a faded out version of the image, with bright red highlighting where there were changes in the image between the old and new version.

 ---